Jonath-z/FeedR/README.md

 To dive into FeedR development, ensure you have Node.js v20+ installed on your machine.

+- Install dependencies by running `npm i  --legacy-peer-deps`
-- Run `npm start --legacy-peer-deps` for local development.
+- Run `npm start` for local development.
 - `npm run build` for optimized production build.